The user interface of Artificial Designer is a feature modelling system. Products are expressed as a set of features, which define a full product.

 implicit ontology

 Feature's ontology is implied by its local grouping inside of some other feature.
 For example when center-front-zip is grouped with center-front-buttons - e.g. in a jacket feature - the grouping implies a shared context of different kinds of front-openings.
-But center-front-zip is also grouped with shoulder-seam and center-back-seam - in a top feature - where the group implies a topological context: at least one of the items is needed to ensure flattenability of an upper body garment.

 The groupings don't have a name or any other explicit classification, they work purely based on the shared context.
 This makes filling a knowledge based with new knowledge quite flexible compared to a more explicit ontology where the relationships need to be defined.